patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/terminology.md

 section: UX writing
 ---

 Here's a list of common UI terms and their usage.

+_For Red Hat product terminology and documentation standards, see [Red Hat's supplementary style guide for Red Hat product documentation](https://redhat-documentation.github.io/supplementary-style-guide/#introduction)._

 **Add**: (v.)
 Use to describe adding an existing item to an existing list, group, view, or other container element.
 - Opposite: Remove